Fading French town offers hope of new life for Syrian family

 So far, the mayor’s tactic appears to be working.

-Clothing store owner Roberte Fouillot said reactions were more or less positive, although there was some initial reticence to the idea, what with the recent terror attacks by Islamic extremists and demands on social services by needy French people.
-But images of the war in Syria in the media shocked her.
+Clothing store owner Roberte Fouillot said there was some initial reticence to the idea, what with the recent terror attacks and demands on social services by needy French people.
+But news of the Syrian war shocked her.

 “These poor kids, these poor families who are suffering — it’s unacceptable in our day and age,” Fouillot said.

-As for the issue of integration, Fouillot does not foresee problems.
+As for the issue of integration, Fouillot didn’t foresee problems.

 “They are people like everyone else.
 We all have our religion,” she said.
 “Today, if everyone reached out to each other, well, there might be less wars, less misery in the world.”